PJM Glossary

 Imports

-The sum of all external transactions where PJM is the Point of Delivery.
-Capacity imports from external units must be certified as deliverable using firm transmission and non-recallable by any external party.
+Imports are external transactions where PJM is the point of delivery.
+Capacity imports from external units must be certified as deliverable using firm transmission and nonrecallable by any external party.

 Inadvertent Interchange

-An hourly offer, expressed in MWh, to sell energy into the PJM Day-Ahead Energy Market if the Day-Ahead LMP is greater than or equal to the specified offer price.
-This offer must specify hourly quantity, offer price and location (Transmission Zone, Hub, Aggregate, Interface or single bus).
+An hourly bid, expressed in megawatt-hours, to sell energy in the PJM Day-Ahead Energy Market if the Day-Ahead locational marginal price is less than or equal to the specified bid price.
+This bid must specify hourly quantity, bid price and location (nodes where generation, load or interchange transactions are settled or at trading hubs.

 Incremental Auctions